Horizon Neighbors in Health

 WHY WE DEVELOPED HORIZON NEIGHBORS IN HEALTH

 Horizon Neighbors in Health aims to address impeding Social Determinants of Health (SDoH), the complex, integrated and overlapping social structures and economic systems responsible for most health inequities.
-The COVID-19 pandemic has made addressing these socioeconomic factors – which include quality of education, physical environment, employment and social support networks – even more critical.
+The COVID-19 pandemic continued to make addressing these socioeconomic factors – which include quality of education, physical environment, employment and social support networks – even more critical.

 HORIZON NEIGHBORS IN HEALTH PARTNERS

-HORIZON BLUE CROSS BLUE SHIELD OF NEW JERSEY MEMBERS across Commercial, Medicaid and Medicare Advantage will be targeted for inclusion.
+HORIZON BLUE CROSS BLUE SHIELD OF NEW JERSEY MEMBERS across Commercial, Medicaid and Medicare Advantage have been helped since 2020.

 Who Does It?